ma-asad/audio-track-library-management-system/README.md

 ## Features

 - Search: Users can search for specific audio tracks by title, artist, album, genre, or playlist.
-- Add: Users can add new audio tracks to the library by providing the necessary details such as title, artist, album, genre.
+- Add: Users can add new audio tracks to the library by providing the necessary details such as title, artist, album, genre, and a csv file path.
 - Delete: Users can delete existing audio tracks from the library based on their unique identifier.
 - Create Playlist: Users can create playlists by selecting multiple audio tracks from the library.
 - List Audio: Users can view a list of all the audio tracks and their details in the library.